Iepoev/Thesis/paper/source/11_ch3_data_gathering.md

 ### Fitness score

-The following meta-data is noted:
+The following meta-data is noted (fig \ref{fitness_subvariables}):

- - the Rating of Perceived Exertion of each session
- - the energy spent during the three "constant heart rate" sessions
- - the Baecke questionnaire scores of the subject
- - the Maximum Heart Rate of the subject
  - the Resting Heart Rate of the subject
  - the maximum heart rate of the subject during the 50W 50RPM stage
  - the maximum heart rate of the subject during the 100W 50RPM stage
+ - the Maximum Heart Rate of the subject
+ - the energy spent during the three "constant heart rate" sessions
+ - the Baecke questionnaire scores of the subject

 out of these variables, a fitness score is calculated from the sum of 3 values: